maxwolf621/AZ/az-104/Test/pictures.md

 Box 3: Yes
 For VNet peering the only consideration is that the VNets do not overlap.
 VNET1 and VNETA do not overlap.

-##
+## Ensure that connections to `App1` can be established successfully from `131.107.100.50` over TCP port `443`

-You have an app named App1 that is installed on two Azure virtual machines named VM1 and VM2.
-Connections to App1 are managed by using an Azure Load
+You have an app named `App1` that is installed on two Azure virtual machines named `VM1` and `VM2`.

-Balancer.
+Connections to `App1` are managed by using an Azure Load Balancer.

 NSG for VM2
 ![alt text](image-563.png)

-You discover that connections to App1 from 131.107.100.50 over TCP port 443 fail.
+You discover that connections to `App1` from `131.107.100.50` over TCP port `443` fail.

 You verify that the Load Balancer rules are configured correctly.

-You need to ensure that connections to App1 can be established successfully from 131.107.100.50 over TCP port 443.
+You need to ensure that connections to `App1` can be established successfully from `131.107.100.50` over TCP port `443`.

-:x: You delete the BlockAllOther443 inbound security rule.
+:x: You delete the `BlockAllOther443` inbound security rule.
-:x: You modify the priority of the Allow_131.107.100.50 inbound security rule.
+:x: You modify the priority of the `Allow_131.107.100.50` inbound security rule.
-:o: You create an inbound security rule that allows any traffic from the AzureLoadBalancer source and has a cost of 150.
+:o: You create an inbound security rule that allows any traffic from the `AzureLoadBalancer` source and has a priority  of `150`.

-> "Attach network interface" Button is enabeld!
-That means, VM is Stopped and deallocated!
+> "Attach network interface" Button is enable!
+> That means, VM is `Stopped` and `deallocated`!

 ## RTT & Connection Monitor